-If your child has a food allergy or is following a specific diet (i.e., Gluten Free), please submit written documentation from your doctor with the allergy and appropriate substitutions.
-Parents can choose to provide snack/lunch alternatives.
+If your child has a food allergy or is following a specific diet (ie., Gluten Free), please submit written documentation from your doctor with the allergy and appropriate substitutions.
+Parents will have to provide the snack-alternatives.

 Birthdays

 Your child's teacher will explain birthday celebrations to you.
 Birthdays are special to young children.
 Parents may send a special snack to school for their child and classmates.
 Please ask your child's teacher about any allergies your child's classmates may have before bringing the snack to school.